D

 To waste time by loitering or delaying; dawdle.
 (MW)

 Waste time through aimless wandering or indecision.
-(OD)
+(NOA)

 dimorphic (adjective)

-Biology: Occurring in or representing two distinct forms.
+Occurring in or representing two distinct forms.
 As in: Sexually dimorphic species.
-(OD)
+(NOA)

 Occurring in two distinct forms.
 As in: Sexually dimorphic coloration in birds.
 (MW)